jcrist1/stately-streams/thoughts.md

 Some features of this library:
 * Disallow locking primitives in streams being composed
+  * this is done via the `LockFree` auto trait, which prevents locking primitives from being used in function types for the DAG
 * Composition of streams as a DAG
+  * all composition uses a Boolean HList, to filter previous nodes in the DAG as inputs for the current node
 * Shared mutable state with guaranteed lock order
+  * state is added to the DAG, and can be filtered via a similar subset mechanism.
+The lock order is is global
 * backpressure via finite tokio mpsc channels
+  * values are passed between nodes via bounded async channels with capacity 2
 * distinction between arbitrary stream transformations and transformations which guarantee a uniform progress
+  * We introduce a trait which guarantees that the filtered nodes will flow at a uniform rate: `UniformFlowHList`
 * Support select merging arbitrary nodes in the graph as input for new nodes
+  * for looser graph structure where we don't care about order, and consistent flow we allow select merging using frunks CoProduct
 * and join merginging  nodes with the uniform flow guarantee
+  * to avoid deadlocks from flows with different flow rates and shared parent nodes join merging is only supported with nodes satisfying the above trait

 Most of these features make extensive use of Rust's ownership model and type system, and I have a hard time envisioning in being possible in other languages, without ownership semantics.